hzhoujoy/ST558_Project2/README.md

 stateVac <- stateVaccine()
 ```

-`countryCovidcase` I wrote this function to interact with the
+`countryCovidcase`
-`countries` endpoint of the total Covid-19 case records for all
+I wrote this function to interact with the `countries` endpoint of the
-countries.
-It returns a `data.frame` containing 231 observations and 23
+total Covid-19 case records for all countries.
+It returns a `data.frame`
-variables, including country, countryInfo, cases, deaths, population,
+containing 231 observations and 23 variables, including country,
-and more.By default, the function collects data for all countries, but
+countryInfo, cases, deaths, population, and more.
+By default, the
-users can specify a particular country’s name to obtain data exclusively
+function collects data for all countries, but users can specify a
-for that country.
+particular country’s name to obtain data exclusively for that country.

 ``` r
 countryCovidcase <- function(country="all") {